“You know me, I am no fan of the term X-mas or X anything.

 On the one hand, evangelicals often believe that one of the (if not the) most important part of the Christian faith is to win people to the Christian faith.

-Now, trying to accomplish both of things at the same time seems almost impossible, based on simple psychology: when you make an enemy of someone, they are not easily won over to your position.
+One of the things that makes accomplishing both these things almost impossible is simple psychology: when you make an enemy of someone, they are not easily won over to your position.

-If my goal is to make my country a place where everyone says “Merry Christmas” instead of “Happy Holidays” I, either on purpose or implicitly, make everyone who says “Happy Holidays” an enemy.
+If my goal is to make my country a place where everyone says “Merry Christmas” instead of “Happy Holidays” I, either on purpose or by metaphorical implication, make everyone who says “Happy Holidays” an enemy.

 Think about it.
-People say “THEY” are taking Christ out of Christmas?
+People say that “THEY” are taking Christ out of Christmas?
 Who is this “THEY” anyway?
 Isn’t it just other people?
-That is, a group of people who say “Happy Holidays” instead of “Merry Christmas”?
+People who say “Happy Holidays” instead of “Merry Christmas”?
 They are the enemy.
-They are “in the way” of accomplishing my mission of “Keeping Christ in Christmas.”
+They are “in the way” of accomplishing my mission, especially (or primarily) if I do not have an already-established relationship with the person.

-But more to the point, once someone thinks you have made them an enemy, the defenses go up.
+But once someone perceives they are your enemy, the defenses go up.
 It becomes extremely hard for them to hear anything you have to say as a positive step in the relationship, no matter how well-intentioned it is.
-And so, Christians are increasingly perceived to be judgmental and intolerant, which is not a helpful moniker when you are trying to convert others to your position.

 2. That we can coerce a culture into a relationship with Christ.